lewandowski-jan/knam-md/en/meetings/meetings.md

+# Review of students' applications, recruitment interviews (March 13, 2024)

+The meeting started with a discussion about problems related to different time zones when creating software.
+Then we had a review of students' mobile applications, followed by a discussion about the process of recruitment interviews.

+## Presenters
+- Jan Lewandowski
+- Oskar Zając

+<<BREAK>>

+## CV creation (March 06, 2024)

+We reviewed the CVs of volunteers and worked together to improve them.
+The most discussed topic was the inclusion of the interests section.

+## Presenters
+- Jan Lewandowski
+- Oskar Zając

+<<BREAK>>

+# New semester, automated tests and Patrol (February 28, 2024)

+We started the new semester with Oskar's presentation on automated tests and a demonstration of the capabilities of the Patrol tool.

+## Presenters
+- Oskar Zając

+<<BREAK>>

 # Weather app presentations (January 10, 2024)

 Press review (Global Gamers Challenge, Serverpod 1.2) and presentations of weather applications by students.